-In 2023, more than half of all STR guest nights-55%-were spent in non-urban areas.
-This share has increased since 2018, driven by significant growth.
-Since 2020, the number of STR guest nights in rural locations has more than doubled, while guest nights in broader accommodations have risen 60%.
+In 2023, more than half of all STR guest nights were spent in non-urban areas (55%)-and this share has increased overall since 2018.
 The flexible nature of STRs allows them to cover the needs of different tourism markets more extensively than traditional accommodation offerings, bringing travellers to a wider array of destinations.
-As highlighted in a recent report, in the less populated communes of Île-de-France (the most populated region of France), 50% of postal codes are not served by hotels, compared to just 1% for STRs listed on Airbnb.9
+As highlighted in a recent report, in the less populated communes of Île-de-France (which is the most populated region of France), 50% of postal codes are not served by hotels, compared to just 1% for STRs listed on Airbnb.